Succession Certificate

 It is typically required to transfer debts or securities due, bank account balances, shares, FD, or other financial assets when the deceased person did not leave a valid Will (intestate).

 • No, a succession certificate merely grants access to the departed's debts, stocks, and property.
+It does not transfer ownership of real estate.

 • The holder may request an amendment or extension under Section 376 if certain debts or securities are not listed.
+The original certificate and the revised certificate are equally valid.

 Before granting the succession certificate, the Court may need more proof or documents to settle disagreements among the legitimate heirs.

-• If a valid will is present, a Succession Certificate may not be necessary
+• If a valid will is present, a Succession Certificate may not be necessary Legal advice can determine if probate or a different process is more suitable.